blopker/reversebike/src/content/docs/mods/sabvoton-controllers/index.md

 Cons:

-* Connector replacement needed (involves cutting wires and soldering new connectors or making adaptors)
+* Connector replacement needed (involves cutting wires and soldering new connectors or making adapters)
 * Requires a separate 12V module for lights, horn
 * It has the power to fry your other components if you're being silly with your settings